jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-2-building-a-nodejs-web-server.md

 }
 ```

-Now that you've gotten a taste for the basic http module, let's build something complex with **express**.
+Now that you have a taste for a basic http server, let's build something more complex with **express**.

 ## Express

-Alright, the moment you've been waiting for has finally arrived.
+The moment you've been waiting for has finally arrived!
 It's time to dig into **express**.
 If you've read everything up till now, congratulations!
 If not, that's cool too :).

 Let's build this thing.

+### The API details

 The API will: